Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 - Frozen meals for weekends (available upon request)

-- Friendly volunteer who checks on your well-being
+- A friendly volunteer who checks on your well-being

-- Meals meet nutritional guidelines (special diets available: diabetic, low-sodium, pureed)
+- Meals meeting nutritional guidelines (special diets available: diabetic, low-sodium, pureed)

 Food Assistance Programs